Board of Directors

 Ascolese earned a bachelor’s of Science in Commerce from the University of Louisville.

-Sams is a graduate of the Executive Education program at the Harvard Business School.
-He also earned a master’s in Business Administration from the Rotman School of Management at the University of Toronto and a bachelor’s degree in General Sciences from McMaster University.
+Dulaney received a master’s degree in Business Administration from the Kellogg School of Management at Northwestern University and a bachelor’s degree in Architecture from Ohio State University.

 Mark Hood is executive vice president of Corporate Development for Crossroads Systems, Inc., an intellectual property licensing company.
 He leads initiatives in business development and capital markets while serving as a key strategist in managing the company’s intellectual property portfolio.

 Prior to joining Crossroads, Hood was CEO of Network Consulting Services, a master sales agency he launched to integrate services from multiple telecommunications companies.
 He also founded MCH Advisors, a consultancy focused on guiding early stage technology clients through the design and launch of sales and marketing programs in high-growth markets.